Judicial misconduct

 Judicial misconduct occurs when a judge acts in ways that are considered unethical or otherwise violate the judge's obligations of impartial conduct.

 Actions that can be classified as judicial misconduct include: conduct prejudicial to the effective and expeditious administration of the business of the courts (as an extreme example: "falsification of facts" at summary judgment); using the judge's office to obtain special treatment for friends or relatives; accepting bribes, gifts, or other personal favors related to the judicial office; having improper discussions with parties or counsel for one side in a case; treating litigants or attorneys in a demonstrably egregious and hostile manner; violating other specific, mandatory standards of judicial conduct, such as judicial rules of procedure or evidence, or those pertaining to restrictions on outside income and requirements for financial disclosure; and acting outside the jurisdiction of the court, or performance of official duties if the conduct might have a prejudicial effect on the administration of the business of the courts among reasonable people.
 Rules of official misconduct also include rules concerning disability, which is a temporary or permanent condition rendering a judge unable to discharge the duties of the particular judicial office.

+Even with systems that are supposed to be independent, judicial misconduct exists, oftentimes accompanied by judicial bias.
+Many scholars recognize judicial bias through personal opinion as an influential factor, but when it interferes with ethical decision-making, it can be considered a case of judicial misconduct.
+Specifically, judicial misconduct that appears as discriminatory towards targeted groups may cast doubt upon a judge's ability to rule impartially and fairly.
+Determining the means of this misconduct includes bias about race, gender, ideology, religion, (dis)ability, etc. Scholars have noted that the personal backgrounds of judges directly affect their decision-making in court.
+Additionally, judges’ personal ideologies, experiences, party affiliation, and similar factors can alter how judges interpret the law.
+Research reveals that judges differ in their interpretation of the law, potentially influencing the outcomes of some cases.
+Survey experiments are often conducted to test the existence of this discrimination, identifying if a judge has the ability to rule fairly on a case that includes minority groups they may have targeted in the past.